sayantanbal/YT_audio_downloader/README.md

 # 🎵 YouTube Audio Downloader

-A modern, responsive Single Page Application (SPA) built with React and Vite for downloading audio from YouTube videos.
-This application provides a clean, intuitive interface for extracting audio content from YouTube videos.
+A modern, responsive web application for downloading audio from YouTube videos.
+This application consists of a React frontend and Flask backend, designed for deployment on separate EC2 instances.

 ![YouTube Audio Downloader](https://via.placeholder.com/800x400/667eea/ffffff?text=YouTube+Audio+Downloader)